Mindgreppers/lifemaker_web/content/_index.md

 # Donate

+Since we are a for people and by people initiative, we thrive via mutual contribution and monetary donations.
 Shall you donate, it will help us

 - build our technology and apps
 - maintain and promote the web presence
-- do travel and events
+- do travel, workshops and events
 - sustain the operations in general
+- sustain some of our full time volunteers